 Private Insurance

 Many people are covered by a supplementary health care plan through their employer, in addition to MSI.
-Many supplementary health care plans pay a portion of the costs of seeing a private psychologist.
+Many supplementary health care plans pay a portion of the costs of seeing a private psychologist and do not require a doctor’s referral.
 Talk to your insurance carrier or employer to see if you are eligible.

 Private Practice